doda2025-team22/operation/team22_chart/README.md

   --set monitoring.enable=true
 ```

-This will allow you to acces the services with the URL's:
+This will allow you to access the services with the URL's:
 - http://team22.192-168-56-90.sslip.io
 - http://team22-dev.192-168-56-90.sslip.io
 - http://prometheus.192-168-56-90.sslip.io